MinchinWeb/minchin.ca/content/pages/20projects.md

     probably close to 100 years old!)
-Eventually, this highway will be twinned, but that project will likely prove messy as Highway 11 runs down a correction line, which means that the intersections on the north and south sides of the highway don't line up.* -- Preliminary geometric assessment, field work for report preparation
+Eventually, this highway will be twinned, but that project will likely prove messy as Highway 11 runs down a correction line, which means that the intersections on the north and south sides of the highway don't line up, and many of the historical farm houses were built very close to the highway.* -- Preliminary geometric assessment, field work for report preparation
 -   **Highways 13 & 21 Roundabout** -- 2011, Camrose, Alberta / Alberta Transportation --
     *This roundabout has since been built, and is able to handle a combine!
 Part